This article was featured as part of Equilibrium 2013, our annual print publication.

-Econometric estimation (see Appendix and Chart 4 below) indicates that commencements continue to feed into engineering construction for at least three years.
+Econometric estimation indicates that commencements continue to feed into engineering construction for at least three years.
 In fact, more than two-thirds of engineering work in the current quarter (that is, over one-third of total mining investment) can be attributed to commencements that occurred more than six quarters earlier.
-Consequently, we can predict engineering construction in the current quarter from commencements data for the past three years using the weighting pattern in Chart 4.
+Consequently, we can predict engineering construction in the current quarter from commencements data for the past three years using the weighting pattern.

 A word of caution should be sounded about this analysis.
 The length of time over which commencements continue to affect investment depends on the gestation period of the projects that are commenced.
 The gestation period implied by Chart 4 is a maximum of three years.
 There are several mega projects at the feasibility stage according to BREE’s last report on major projects in October: